Lighthouses in the Lubec, Maine Area

 West Quoddy Head Lighthouse, overlooks Sail Rock, the easternmost point of land in the continental United States, and is situated in the 481-acre Quoddy Head State Park.

-There is a Visitor Center and Museum (free admission) located inside the 1858 Light Keeper’s house, which is staffed by volunteers from Memorial Day weekend to mid-October, from 10:00 AM - 4:00 PM daily.
+There is a Visitor Center and Museum (free admission) located inside the 1858 Light Keeper’s house, which is staffed by volunteers daily from:

-Twice a year, usually on the first Saturday in June, when the West Quoddy Head Light Keepers Association holds its anniversary celebration, and on a Saturday in mid-September when the Coast Guard hosts Maine Lighthouse Day, personnel from the U.S. Coast Guard open the tower to the public.
+On Saturdays during June, July, and August; usually on the Saturday after the 4th, when the West Quoddy Head Light Keepers Association holds its anniversary celebration; and on a Saturday in mid-September when the Coast Guard hosts Maine Open Lighthouse Day, the tower is open to the public.

 Of the many thousands of visitors who come to West Quoddy Head Light each year, many are photographed next to the granite marker depicting the Easternmost Point in the U.S.A.
 The marker was dedicated in July 2005 by the West Quoddy Head Light Keepers Association in collaboration with the Maine Department of Conservation.